 The world continues to move closer together and every year companies are tasked with trying to do less with more.
 To stay competitive in the global economy, companies must be cost-conscious.
 By using a nearshore development team, your company can make sure that you are controlling your costs.
 This allows you to keep your pricing competitive for your customers, allows you to potentially focus on more projects than your budget would have allowed if you used only onshore resources, and will also free you up to focus on completing quarterly goals.
 Using a nearshore company like Divelement also frees you up from the additional responsibilities of trying to expand or stand up an engineering team.
 Nearshore companies can handle recruiting, HR and retention so that you stay focused on your core responsibilities.

 Outsourcing software development to Latin America allows your company the flexibility to scale up based on what your company needs.
 With the right partner, you can scale up additional team members, sometimes in as little as a few weeks, that consist of exactly the right fit for your company.
 Need to add a QA engineer?
-No problem, we'll get our HR team on that right away, so you can stay focused on your core objectives, and we'll keep you updated and informed while we work to fill the position for you.
+No problem, we'll get our People team on that right away, so you can stay focused on your core objectives, and we'll keep you updated and informed while we work to fill the position for you.

 Nearshore software development services can offer a win-win situation to software development teams in the United States.
-By working with the nearshore teams like Divelement, your company can get access to high-quality and cost-effective engineering services.
-Additionally, by working with a nearshore company, businesses can take advantage of all-day communication with their outsourced engineering team.
+By working with nearshore teams like Divelement, your company can get access to high-quality and cost-effective engineering services.
+Additionally, by working with a nearshore company, businesses can take advantage of all-day communication with their partner engineering team.
 This can help to minimize disruptions to business operations.
-Finally, nearshore outsourcing teams are often more familiar with the culture and customs of the United States, which can make working with them a more seamless experience.
+Finally, nearshore teams are often more familiar with the culture and customs of the United States, which can make working with them a seamless experience.
 If you are interested in exploring nearshore software outsourcing in Latin America, get in touch with us to schedule a call.